Sade Lythcott Reveals National Black Theater's Next Chapter & Community Impact

 it's community building.

-And going on that path of community building and community showing up, and, you know, me talking about myself coming up there to visit.
+And going on that path of community building and community showing up and me talking about myself coming up there to visit.

 Teer had this